GitauHarrison/getting-started-with-flask/02_git_and_github.md

 ![Create GitHub Repo](/images/git_and_github/create_github_repo.png)

-GitHub will redirect you to create a new repo (or repository) by providing a repo name as well as an optional description for the repository.
+GitHub will redirect you to create a new repo (or repository) by providing a form for your repo name as well as an optional description for the repository.

 ![Name repo](/images/git_and_github/name_repo.png)